TheDaChicken/YoutubeLiveChannelRecorder/README.md

+YouTube Changed URLs and other things a bit ago.
+Check Recode branch for a recoded version.
+Currectly being worked on.
+(There isn't a recoded client yet)

 # YoutubeLiveChannelRecorder
   Downloads Youtube Livestreams (and now sometimes working Twitch.
-Twitch isn't the priority) streams for given specific channels automatically!
+Twitch isn't the priority) streams for given specific channels automatically.

 ### NOTE
   This is a server program.
 You will need to use the client in order to control this program.